lecture2go/plugins-sdk-6.2/README.md

   - The AdminLectureSeriesManagement.generateRSSforAllLectureseriesWhithOpenaccessVideos () method should be run if all RSS feeds are to be regenerated.

 - 1032 RM - Subtitles integration.
-  - For an upgrade follow the steps below:
+  - For an upgrade only follow the steps below:
   - A "captions" folder is introduced to store (via symlinks) the subtitles for the end-user;
   - Two entries need to be added to the properties file:
       - lecture2go.captions.web.root=${lecture2go.web.root}/captions